Instalab

 When Results Can Be Misleading

-Different lab platforms (such as ImmunoCAP versus 3gAllergy) can also give slightly different numbers for the same blood sample.
-When tracking your trend, stick with the same lab when possible so the values are directly comparable.
+• Assay variation: different lab platforms (such as ImmunoCAP versus 3gAllergy) can give different numeric values for the same sample, so compare trends within the same lab when possible.

 What Moves This Biomarker